 I have always been intrigued by how relationships impact one’s sense of self.
 I studied how early attachment, friendships, and family relationships influence development.
 Early relationships can have both positive and negative qualities.
 Relational trauma such as physical, emotional, and sexual abuse can leave lasting impacts on the personality, and impact life in profound ways.
 Over time, I have developed a specialty in treating trauma and attachment across the lifespan.
 Unraveling the effects of trauma leaves one freer to become who one really wants to be.
 Increasing secure attachment to current romantic partners and family members improves happiness and the ability to take risks and enjoy life to its fullest.

 My early career focused on adolescents.
 My dissertation explored the impact of friendship intimacy and family warmth on the identity development of adolescents from late elementary school through the early college years.
 I have provided counseling for tweens and teens in school settings.
-I currently provide individual and group therapy for teens in my private practice.
+I currently provide individual therapy for teens in my private practice.

 During my early training, I was immersed in relational psychodynamic therapy, including Object Relations, which provides a solid foundation for effective talk therapy.
 Psychodynamic therapy considers subconscious and unconscious motivation for behavior as important, and considers insight an important route toward healing.
 Contrary to common understanding, psychodynamic therapy is an evidence-based practice backed by solid research, and psychodynamic therapy skills improve therapists’ success when implementing other therapy modalities as well.